dbarenholz/calchs/README.md

-<p align="center"><em>this repository is mirrored from my own <a href="https://dbarenholz.hopto.org/gitea/dan/calchs">gitea</a> instance</em></p>

 ## calchs

 A calculator language, implemented in Haskell.
 This project has three main reasons for existing.

 1. I want a command line tool to quickly calculate things.
 2. I want a usecase for Haskell, because I'm learning the language.
 3. I'm interested in how parsers work.

-## Features
+### Features

-These are the current features that `calchs` supports.
-This list will inevitably change in the future.
+`calchs` supports the following features, subject to change:

 1. Supports numbers, differentiating between `Int`s and `Float`s.
 2. Supports unary operations: